Why Ashley quit: Inside the health resignations - and the problems that run deep

 The announcement of the departure of three senior health officials this week served as a reminder of the broader malaise facing health professionals in this country.

-With the Omicron wave still sweeping over the nation, director general of health Dr Ashley Bloomfield, director of public health Dr Caroline McElnay and public health deputy director Dr Niki Stefanogiannis.
+With the Omicron wave still sweeping over the nation, director general of health Dr Ashley Bloomfield, director of public health Dr Caroline McElnay and public health deputy director Dr Niki Stefanogiannis have all resigned.

 Senior Herald writer Derek Cheng tells The Front Page podcast the trio faced enormous pressure over the last two years as they were making decisions that literally determined whether people lived or died – pressure that was certainly a contributing factor in their decisions to leave.